LadyHannelore/mapgamestuff/README.md

 ---

-This project is inspired by the custom warfare system designed by John, Princeps Corvinus {Lex}.
+This project is inspired by the custom warfare system designed by John, Princeps Corvinus {Lex} or gottfriedlex.